-The land cover map (Figure 7, right) is based on the Digital Air Photo and Lidar Atlas, Geo-information Division, Government of the Province of Tyrol.
-The main land cover class in the level part of the valley is meadow/fields, dominated by cultivated meadows which were snow-free and in dormant stage during the 1st campaign in November 2012.
-The main forest type is dense coniferous forest, which dominates the slopes, but is limited in extent in the valley floor.
-Electricity pylons cover a very small part of the area, but are included in the map because their metal frames have high radar reflectivity.
+ernment of the Province of Tyrol.
+The main land cover class in the level part of the valley is meadow/fields dominated by cultivated meadows which were snow-free and in dormant stage during the first campaign in November 2012.
+The main forest type is dense coniferous forest which dominates the slopes but is limited in extent in the valley floor.
+Electricity pylons cover a very small part of the area but are included in the map because their metal frames have high radar reflectivity.